 - DUI school, and

-The Nevada crime of jaywalking (NRS 484B.287) is when a person illegally crosses the road outside of a marked crosswalk.
+Jaywalking (NRS 484B.287) is when a person illegally crosses the road outside of a marked crosswalk.
 People who are intoxicated are at a higher risk of ignoring traffic laws.

-We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.
+We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-To learn about California drunk in public laws | Penal Code 647(f), read our article on California drunk in public laws | Penal Code 647(f).
+In California?
+Read our article on California drunk in public laws | Penal Code 647(f).

 - NRS 458.260 (“[T]he use of alcohol, the status of drunkard and the fact of being found in an intoxicated condition are not: (a) Public offenses and shall not be so treated in any ordinance or resolution of a county, city or town. (b) Elements of an offense giving rise to a criminal penalty or civil sanction.”); Robinson v.
 State, 117 Nev.
 97, 17 P.3d 420 (2001)(“The Nevada Legislature has made it clear that public intoxication shall no longer be recognized as a criminal offense.“).